 This puts money directly back into the local community and supports local businesses and people.
 We believe that the strength of our community links is one thing that separates Otter Adventures from other similar tourism businesses.

 We strive to do away with all plastics where possible.
-Single-use plastics are not wherever we can.
-We also encourage visitors to bring suitable drinking vessels with them on trips.
+Single-use plastics are not used wherever we can avoid them.
+We encourage visitors to bring suitable drinking vessels with them on trips.

 Where we do have plastic items (e.g. plates, cups, food storage boxes, etc.) these chosen for durability and because they can be recycled.
-We do have some legacy items (e.g. melamine crockery set) that we will use until it needs replacing.
-When doing so, we will choose new items based upon a balance of environmental impact, longevity, cost, etc.
+We do have some legacy items that we will use until they need replacing.
+When doing so, we will choose new items based upon a balance of factors already mentioned.

 Whenever possible we encourage other local businesses and people to consider how they can reduce their use of plastics.
-While we would love to see Strontian as a plastic (and polystyrene) free village
+We would love to see Strontian as a plastic (and polystyrene) free village.

 We buy high-quality equipment that should last for many years.
 We encourage everyone to look after it.
 We also keep our equipment clean.
 For this, we use Nikwax products as they have clear and comprehensive environmental and ethical policies.
 They are also a UK based company.